Issue Brief Oct 8, 2021

-Ben Judah is director of the Transform Europe Initiative, a senior fellow at the Atlantic Council’s Europe Center, and a foreign-policy writer based in New York.
+Ben Judah is director of the Transform Europe Initiative and a senior fellow at the Atlantic Council’s Europe Center.
 His current research focus is on the European consequences of Russia’s invasion of Ukraine, transnational kleptocracy, European energy and decarbonization politics, and Britain’s attempts to reset its diplomatic posture after Brexit.
 In Washington, DC, he has worked closely with the offices of Democratic senators, including Senator Bernie Sanders (I-VT) and Senator Sheldon Whitehouse (D-RI), in seeking to develop a global anti-money-laundering agenda as a central plank of US foreign policy.

 He was previously a fellow at the Hudson Institute in Washington, DC, leading research on the institute’s Kleptocracy Initiative.
 He was also previously a fellow at the European Council on Foreign Relations in London and the European Stability Initiative in Istanbul.

 He has interviewed and profiled global figures including French President Emmanuel Macron, former Pakistani Prime Minister Imran Khan, UK Chancellor of the Exchequer Rishi Sunak, and former First Lady Melania Trump.
 As a journalist, he has reported on the Russo-Georgia War; unrest in Central Asia, the Arab Spring, and elections in the United Kingdom, France, and United States.

 He is the author of two acclaimed books: Fragile Empire, a study of Vladimir Putin’s Russia, and This is London, a book on the British capital.
-In 2023, he will release his third book with Picador, an imprint of Pan Macmillan.
+This Is Europe, his third book, will be released in June 2023 with Picador.

 He has been commended as British Feature Writer of the Year at The Press Awards (formerly known as the British Press Awards), has been selected as a Forbes 30 Under 30 Europe, was a finalist for the 2019 Ryszard Kapuściński Award for Literary Reportage, and most recently was awarded a Travelling Scholarship by the Society of Authors.